hash-bang/mindstate/README.md

 * Postfix-Virtual - backup the Postfix virtual email table

+**Features:**

+* Pluggable interface allowing easy addition of new functionality and backup items
+* Management of backup archives from any connected client (see `--list` and `--delete` for examples)
+* Delta support - minimal transfers to the server will reduce the bandwidth even if backups are frequent

 Installation & Setup
 ====================
 Install MindState using the usual NPM global install: